-4. Coadd source detection.
+4. Source detection.
 Sources will be detected on all coadds generated in the previous step.
-The source detection algorithm will detect regions of connected pixels, known as DMS-REQ-0277 footprints, above the nominal S/N threshold in the PSF-likelihood image of the visit.
+The source detection algorithm will detect regions of connected pixels, known as footprints, above the nominal S/N threshold in the PSF-likelihood image of the visit.
 An appropriate algorithm will be run to also detect extended low surface brightness objects (eg., binned detection algorithm from SDSS).
-Each footprint may have one or more peaks, DMS-REQ-0349 and the collection of these peaks (and their membership in the footprints) are the output of this stage.
+Each footprint may have one or more peaks, and DMS-REQ-0349 the collection of these peaks (and their membership in the footprints) are the output of this stage.

 5. Association and deblending.
 The next stage in the pipeline, which we will for simplicity DMS-REQ-0275 just call the deblender, will synthesize a list of unique objects.
-In doing so it will consider the catalogs of CoaddSources, catalogs of DIASources, DIAObjects and SSObjects detected on difference images, and objects from external catalogs64.
+In doing so it will consider the list of sources detected on Coadds, catalogs of DIASources, DIAObjects and SSObjects detected on difference images, and objects from external catalogs64.